opendilab/treevalue/README.md

 ### Prerequisite

-`treevalue` has been tested in the Linux environment and with multiple Python versions, and it works properly on both macOS and Windows platforms (unit testing has not been carried out).
+`treevalue` has been fully tested in the Linux and macOS environment and with multiple Python versions, and it works properly on Windows platforms (unit testing has not been carried out).

 However, **`treevalue` currently does not support PyPy**, so just pay attention to this when using.